Astral-Viscount/Science-and-Technology-Fair-Website-2025/README.md

 ## ✅ License

 This project is for educational and showcase purposes.
-All images and media used are either owned by the cience and Technology Fair organizatoin or the NIWA organization or properly credited.
+All images and media used are either owned by the NIWA Canterbury-Westland Schools Science and Technology Fair organizatoin or the NIWA organization or properly credited.

 ---

 🎉 Thanks for checking out our project!
-We hope our redesign will inspire other clubs to modernize their presence too.
+We hope our redesign will inspire other old conventionally poor designed websites to modernize their presence too.